jeka-kiselyov/mdict/README.md

 # node mdict

 > This project is out of date and there're no plans to update it.
-Please use [terasum/js-mdict](https://github.com/terasum/js-mdict) for your projects instead.
+Please use [terasum/js-mdict](https://github.com/terasum/js-mdict) for your projects.

 node.js mdict (*.mdx, *.mdd) file reader